Alipay-Med/medDQA_benchmark/README.md

 </p>

 ## Evaluation
 We have implemented task-specific metrics within the dataset, which allows us to capture the distinct nuances of LMM performance.
-For Table QA, Table Numerical Reasoning (NR) QA and Clinical Reasoning Multiple Choice (MC), we adopt soft accuracy which means the predict answer is considered to be correct if it contains the ground truth.
-For Entity QA and Clinical Reasoning Short Answer (SA), we will adopt ROUGE-L.
+For Table QA, Table Numerical Reasoning (NR) QA and Clinical Reasoning Multiple Choice (MC), we adopt soft accuracy (ACC) which means the predict answer is considered to be correct if it contains the ground truth.
+For Entity QA and Clinical Reasoning Short Answer (SA), we will adopt ROUGE-L. See `/exp/evaluation`  in detail

 ## Leaderboard
 We select 5 different multi-modality models and benchmark them on the dataset.
 The models we have selected cover a broad spectrum of strategies and architectures, effectively illustrating the current state-of-the-art in multimodal understanding.
 In addition to LMMs, we conduct comparative experiments on a set of strong LLMs by using image-text generated by ESRA method to further investigate the limitations and potential of current LMMs.